The current social climate can make someone think that Christians speak against the idea that God loves the homosexual.

 Lastly, to my Fellow Christians

 The verse below is a comfort to us.
 Why should the world recognize us, if they wouldn’t even recognize God’s very Son?
 God recognizes us.
 He sees us and He is with us, whether we are being persecuted in a third world country, or fighting to spread His word in a hostile societal climate.

 See what great love the Father has given us that we should be called God’s children—and we are!
 The reason the world does not know us is that it didn’t know him.
 Do not be surprised, brothers and sisters, if the world hates you.
 We know that we have passed from death to life because we love our brothers and sisters.
 The one who does not love remains in death.

-So, openly love the homosexuals in your life.
+So, openly love the homosexuals in your life, like God loves the homosexual.
 But don’t imply or outright approve of the sin in their lives, whatever it may be.

 James 5:19-20 CSB

 My brothers and sisters, if any among you strays from the truth, and someone turns him back, let that person know that whoever turns a sinner from the error of his way will save his soul from death and cover a multitude of sins.

 This is exactly why we love, not with approbation, but with positive reinforcement of Biblical truths that lead to hope, peace and life for any who believe.

 Therefore I urge you, brethren, by the mercies of God, to present your bodies a living and holy sacrifice, acceptable to God, which is your spiritual service of worship.
 And do not be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what the will of God is, that which is good and acceptable and perfect.